Ikaros1391/CHIMAERA-OVERCLOCK/README.md

 ### The Buzzer Beater

-When your Reaper Gauge empties, you get a **1.5-second grace window**.
-Land an attack during it and your points freeze.
-Miss it?
-Your decay rate jumps to 5x normal.
-High-risk, high-reward clutch mechanic.
+When your Overclock Gauge empties, you get a **1.5-second grace window** before your margins start to decay.
+Land an attack during it and your points are saved.

 ---